 The test has been designed to minimise false negative results to <0.2%.
 Fewer than 2:1000 women predicted to be carrying a D negative fetus will therefore not receive anti-D during pregnancy when they may have benefited from it but should still receive post-natal prophylaxis if guidelines are followed.
 In up to 1% of tests the result may be incorrectly predicted to be RHD positive.
-This small false positive rate when using non-invasive prenatal testing (NIPT), means that only 1% of RhD negative women receive antenatal prophylaxis unnecessarily, rather than 40% without using the NIPT.
+This means that only 1% of RhD negative women receive antenatal prophylaxis unnecessarily, rather than 40% without using the NIPT.
 Incorrect prediction of a fetus to be RHD-positive can occur when a variant RHD gene is present in the fetus or the mother, or for inconclusive results in which case anti-D Ig administration is recommended.
 This is regarded as the safest option, as some individuals can possess an RHD gene but their blood group is RhD negative.